 Certain scenarios require a professional "tie-breaker" before you start a fasting routine:

-- Diabetes (Metformin/Insulin): Fasting lowers blood sugar.
+• Diabetes (Metformin/Insulin): Medication adherence is already difficult for chronic conditions.
+Fasting lowers blood sugar further.
 Taking glucose-lowering meds while fasted can lead to hypoglycemia, which is a medical emergency.

-- Pregnancy/Nursing: Nutritional demands are significantly higher; strict fasting is generally discouraged without OBGYN oversight.
+• Pregnancy/Nursing: Nutritional demands are much higher; strict fasting is generally discouraged without OBGYN oversight.

 Intermittent fasting is a tool for health, not a set of shackles.
+If you're choosing a tracker to manage your supplement and medication timing alongside fasting, make sure it won't lock you out later.
 If taking your Vitamin D at 10:00 AM makes you feel sick, move it to 2:00 PM with your lunch.
 The "loss" of four hours of fasting is nothing compared to the benefit of actually absorbing your nutrients.

 This is practical guidance, not medical advice.
 If you are dealing with a prescription, a chronic condition, or any metabolic disorder, your clinician or pharmacist should be the final authority on your supplement timing.